dag/vim-fish/README.md

   `:filetype indent on`.
 * Code formatting with `fish_indent` using the `gq` operator if you have `:filetype plugin on`.
+* Jumping to file in fish's function path that defines the function under the cursor using the `gf` command if you have `:filetype plugin on`.
+* Searching for definitions including sourced files using commands like `[i` if you have `:filetype plugin on`.
 * Keyword lookup that includes pages for fish builtins using the `K` command if you have `:filetype plugin on`.
 * Completions from fish using the `^X^O` command if you have `:filetype plugin